zchee/golang-wiki/TestComments.md

 printing the value that was expected.
 A usual format for printing test outputs is "`YourFunc(%v) = %v, want %v`".

-For diffs, directionality is less apparent, and as such it is important to include a key to aid in interpreting the failure.
+For diffs, directionality is less apparent, and thus it is important to include a key to aid in interpreting the failure.
 See [Print Diffs](#print-diffs).

 Whichever order you use in your failure messages, you should explicitly indicate